helios19/customer-analytics/README.md

-A particular emphasis was place on the performance aspect of the system through the use of NoSQL database - namely mongodb (the system is actually comprising an embedded version of mongodb), caching strategies (using guava cache), Optimistic concurrency (ETag), Pagination and result size limitation for GET operations.
+A particular emphasis was place on the performance aspect of the system through the use of NoSQL database - namely mongodb (the system is actually comprising an embedded version of mongodb), caching strategies (using guava cache), SPA AngularJS and localstorage to minimize network round trips.

 **SPA UI**

 The UI of this application has been implemented using AngularJS 1.3 for which the source can be found in the `resources/static` folder of this project.
-The UI style is built using `Bootstrap` making the view net and concise to be easily navigated.
+The UI pages are responsive and built using `Bootstrap` making the view net and concise enough to be easily navigated.

 **BDD and Testability**

-The system has been coded entirely through BDD using spring-test and RESTAssured and Spock.
+The system has been coded entirely using BDD approach with spring-test and RESTAssured and Spock.